 Cognizant Listed by coinbasecartel Ransomware Group

 Public reporting indicates that Cognizant, a major technology and business process outsourcing company headquartered in New Jersey, had sensitive internal documents taken.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available details describe the incident as a classic ransomware operation involving both encryption of systems and subsequent data theft for extortion.

 The leaked material consists of internal files rather than a single customer database.
 No confirmed list of specific data types such as Social Security numbers or payment card details has been published, though ransomware groups routinely harvest employee records, contracts, and client-related documents in attacks on service providers like Cognizant.